gmbrandt/xwavecal/README.rst

 For clarity, w00 is a lampflat and a00 is a ThAr exposure.
 Again, :code:`echelle` will automatically reduce lampflats and generate trace files first.
-Note that if the lampflat specified is further from the arc in observation date than another lampflat you already reduced which is in the database, :code:`echelle` will find the closest lampflat in the data base and use that instead.
+Note that if the lampflat specified is further from the wavecal in observation date than another lampflat you already reduced which is in the database, :code:`echelle` will find the closest lampflat in the data base and use that instead.
 You would want to specify a different (blank) database in order to force using a lampflat which is very far away.
 Again, files can be compressed with fpack (after installing